TylerYep/stanfordkarel/README.md

 This is a Python implementation of Karel for Stanford's CS 106A.
 This package is available on PyPI and allows you to run Karel programs without any additional setup!

-Huge thank you to @nickbowman for rewriting this project from scratch!
+Huge credits to @nickbowman for rewriting this project from scratch!

 **StanfordKarel now supports:**
 - Pip-installable package means you can run Karel programs from anywhere.
 - Solution code no longer needed to grade assignments.
 Instead, the output world is compared.
-- Karel in Ascii!
+- Karel in ASCII!
 - Improved autograding, testing, linting, and auto-formatting.